-Molly Duerig joined the Spectrum News 13 team in June 2020 as a multimedia journalist covering the affordable housing crisis in Central Florida in partnership with the prestigious Report for America, a nonprofit focused on rebuilding local accountability journalism, before earning her own beat as a full-fledged Spectrum News reporter.
+Molly originally joined the Spectrum News 13 team in June 2020 as a multimedia journalist working in partnership with Report for America, a nonprofit focused on rebuilding local accountability journalism, before earning her own beat as a full-fledged Spectrum News reporter.

 Prior to joining Spectrum News 13, Molly earned her master’s degree from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University, where she focused on investigative journalism and documentary production.
 Her investigation “Operation Agent Touch,” completed with a team of other talented Howard Center journalists, beat out thousands of entries to win the Society of Professional Journalists’ top collegiate award for 2020.

 Another investigation Molly worked on in 2019, News21’s “State of Emergency,” also earned top collegiate awards, including from Investigative Reporters and Editors, Editor & Publisher and the nonprofit Robert F. Kennedy Human Rights.